juandez87/ELMA-Rasp-detection/README.md

 Execution
 ---
-To run the detection program, type
+before this make sure you do the manual installation step by step indicated on ELMA.
+After you clone this repository To run the detection program, type

     sudo ./examples/bin/main